p8queiroz/SharePoint-Framework-SPFx-Dev-Training/README.md

-# SharePoint Framework Extensions - SPFx
+# SharePoint Framework Extensions - SPFx Extensions

 This application covers one important concept in SharePoint Framework Development known as SharePoint Framework Extensions.